-Posted by Gary Burger on February 3, 2017 in Consumer Protection
+Posted by Gary Burger on February 3, 2017 in Personal Injury

 I had back to back trials recently.
 The second was a two-week trial in Federal Court against General Motors on behalf of my client.
 We sued GM alleging their roof on GMC Savannah was too weak to protect occupants in a rollover crash.
 We worked on the case for over 2 years prior to trial.
 Thousands of documents were produced, many depositions taken and we fought really hard for an amazing and deserving client.
 Rollover cases can be tough and their success depends on the vehicle, the strength of its roof, the snugness of the seatbelt and the facts of the incident.
 Forces in a rollover can be serious, juries can be reluctant to blame a manufacturer, and they are hard fought by the defendants.

 I partnered with a large law firm and tried a rollover case against Chrysler back in 2006.
 We put a lot of work in that case and tried it for 6 weeks in the City of St. Louis.
 At the end of the case, we asked for a large recovery for our clients (2 deaths, one severe injured client and other minor injured) We lost – the jury returned a defense verdict.
 But that crash was at 70 mph and involved many rollovers.

 The case last week was deferent: 30mph roll on an exit ramp to rest stop; 2 rolls; 2 woman occupants and 4 dogs.
 But the injuries were catastrophic- my client was paralyzed from her 6th cervical vertebra down.
 She handled her injury with poise, courage, and temerity.
 Her testimony was moving and her efforts to recover and live with her injury have been heroic.
 We had top notch experts and presented our case well.
 We really burned the midnight oil and gave it our all.
 Unfortunately, the jury returned a defense verdict and no recovery was obtained.